Mary Baldwin University: Traditions

 The "Mary Baldwin College Fight Song" is sung to the tune of "Blue and Gold."
 The song was used by Staunton Military Academy (SMA) until it closed in 1976.
 After Mary Baldwin purchased the SMA campus, the college began using the academy's athletic fields, adopted the melody of the SMA fight song in 2008, and still flies SMA flags during parades.
 VWIL continues to hold an annual SMA reunion weekend involving a parade, banquet, and awarding of several scholarships.

-Apple Day is celebrated annually at Mary Baldwin.
-Classes are cancelled on one day in the fall to allow time for several service projects, including an apple gleaning, and an apple-themed carnival.

 Athletics

-Mary Baldwin athletic teams are the Fighting Squirrels.
-The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the USA South Athletic Conference (USA South) since the 2007–08 academic year.
+The Mary Baldwin athletic teams are called the Fighting Squirrels.
+The university is a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the USA South Athletic Conference (USA South) since the 2007–08 academic year.
 The Fighting Squirrels previously competed in the Atlantic Women's Colleges Conference (AWCC) from 1995–96 to 2006–07, and in the Old Dominion Athletic Conference (ODAC) from 1984–85 to 1991–92.

 Mary Baldwin competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis and track & field.
 Women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.

-Mary Baldwin began to sponsor men's sports since the university became co-educational, effective in the 2019–20 school year; beginning with cross country, soccer, tennis and track & field.
-Later baseball was added for the 2021–22 school year.
-And recently, basketball was added for the 2021–22 school year.
+Mary Baldwin began to sponsor men's sports when the university became co-educational, effective in the 2019–20 school year; beginning with cross country, soccer, tennis and track & field, and later added were basketball and baseball for the 2021–22 school year.